 Once you hear that “laughter,” you know they’re with you.

 Laughter short circuits the natural human instinct to judge.

-Humor is viewed as an outward expression of inner competencies.
+A sense of humor is viewed as an outward expression

 Chris Anderson, TED, CEO